 Moms In Prayer is an organization that hopes to change our world not just through education for children today but for many generations to come.
 Moms in Prayer International is an organization that believes that moms can be the most important force for developing a good and prosperous life of their children and children around them.

 Moms in Prayer believes that lives of future generations as well as whole communities can be changed for a long time to come if moms get together in prayer to our Lord, the only One who’s capable of changing human hearts.
 Moms across the world, so you too, can make all the difference when they will reach out to the Lord in prayer.

 Saving energy is one of the best ways that you can live in a more eco-friendly and religious-conscious way.
 What you may not know is that all of the things in your home that are plugged in – whether you use them on a regular basis or not – are costing you money and draining our national energy reserves.

 Radios, computers, televisions, cell phones – they all require electricity.
 Believe it or not, it is common for families to have dozens of items plugged in that are not being used.
 Chargers, televisions, cameras and even unused appliances still draw power even when they are not being used, costing you money and draining power that is not being used.
 These energy thieves cost you money and unplugging can be an easy way to save the environment from the extra strain.

 God is pretty awesome.
 And he definitely has a sense of humor.

 I’ve been praying and praying that I find a good job, one that will help me pay off my debts and allow me to live a modest life.
+In South Africa, they know what that takes, especially in education.
 Nothing too fancy.
 I don’t aspire to be a millionaire or have lots of expensive, meaningless things.